A renegade Shepard's actions can be explained by this through the Colonist or Earthborn backstory option.

 The big bad of Duel Savior Destiny, Downy Reed, is evil because when he was young he and his sister (like many others where he lived) were forced to fight to the death for the amusement of some corrupt noble.
 When he grew up, he tracked down the noble with the intent of getting revenge, only to find out the man had died peacefully in his sleep surrounded by friends and family.
 Completely devastated by such an unfair world, he swore to remake it.

 Wolf's background in PAYDAY: The Heist explains he is out stealing cash and other valuables because the bad economy made his business sink and his family became homeless.

 Mir from Ar tonelico is a source virus that invokes Kill All Humans plot fairly because they were horrible jerks that abused her terribly beforehand.
 The heroes have to acknowledge her traumatic past before going to fight her, otherwise you get a bad ending.

-BioShock villains zig zag this trope.
-Most sported twisted backstories portrayed with varying degrees of sympathy and tragedy, but the games do make it clear that they're insane tyrants beyond redemption.
+Most of the villains sport twisted backstories portrayed with varying degrees of sympathy and tragedy, but the games do make it clear that they're insane tyrants beyond redemption.

-Dr Tenenbaum defies this trope explicitly in one of her diary entries.
-She was a prisoner at Auchwitz, where she discovered science the Nazi way, but says that she saw them as kindred spirits, not tormentors.
+Dr. Tenenbaum defies this trope explicitly in one of her diary entries.
+She was a prisoner at Auschwitz, where she discovered science the Nazi way, but says that she saw them as kindred spirits, not tormentors.

 Mystery Case Files: Escape from Ravenhearst is one long excuse for Charles Dalimar, who implied that his miserable childhood and commitment to an insane asylum were what made him what he was.